 To find the average cost, you’ll need to multiply the BTU output of your fireplace by the cost per therm your provider charges.
-For example, if your gas fireplace puts out 50,000 BTUs and your gas provider charges .60 per therm the mathematical equation would be: 50,000X.60/100,000=.30 per hour to operate.
+For example, if your gas fireplace puts out 50,000 BTUs and your gas provider charges .60 per therm the mathematical equation would be: 50,000 X 0.60/100,000= 0.30 per hour to operate.

 To determine the monthly cost to run a gas fireplace you would then multiply the hourly operating cost by the hours used during the month.
 It should be noted that there may be a minimal electrical cost associated with the blowers used by gas fireplaces.